-Parse Cloudflare Logs JSON data · Cloudflare Logs docs
+Parse Cloudflare Logs JSON data

 To aggregate a field appearing in the log, such as by IP address, URI, or referrer, you can use several jq commands.
 This is useful to identify any patterns in traffic; for example, to identify your most popular pages or to block an attack.

-The three examples below match on a field name and provides a count of each field instance, sorted in ascending order by count.
+The following examples match on a field name and provide a count of each field instance, sorted in ascending order by count.

 $ jq -r .ClientRequestURI logs.json | sort -n | uniq -c | sort -n | tail